GUIDE

 An API key, also known as an application programming interface key, is a unique identifier used to authenticate and authorize access to an API (Application Programming Interface).

 In simple terms, an API key acts as a secret code that allows developers to access and use certain features or services an API provides.
-It serves as a form of identification, ensuring that only authorized users or applications can access and interact with the API.
+It serves as a form of identification check, ensuring that only authorized users or applications can access and interact with the app.
 For example, the Google Maps API key contains information that allows developers to access the functionality of the API to integrate it with their application without the end user needing to access Google Maps separately.

 What is an API Key used for?

-When a developer wants to use an API, they typically need to obtain an API key from the API provider.
-The key is then included in each API request as a parameter or in the request headers, allowing the API provider to verify the authenticity of the request and grant or deny access based on the permissions associated with that key.
+When a developer wants to use an API, they typically need to obtain an API key from the provider.
+The key is then included in each API request as a parameter or in the request headers, allowing the API provider to verify the authenticity of the request and grant or deny access.

 How do I get an API Key?